DeanoBurrito/northport/docs/kernel/SystemCallList.md

 ## 0x60 - PeekNextEvent
 Returns the header of the next pending event, without consuming it.

+### Args:
+- All args ignored.

+### Returns:
+- `arg0`: bits 31:0 are the event type, bits 63:32 are the data length.
+- All other return values should be ignored.

+### Notes:
+- None.

 ## 0x61 - ConsumeNextEvent
 Consumes the next event, and if given a non-null buffer will copy the data into it before removing it on the kernel side.

+### Args:
+- `arg0`: buffer to write event data into
+- `arg1`: buffer length.
+Ignored if buffer is null.
+- All other args are ignored.

+### Returns:
+- `arg0`: bits 31:0 are the event type, bits 63:32 are the data length.
+- All other return values should be ignored.

+### Notes:
+- None.

 ## 0x62 - GetPendingEventCount
 Returns the number of unprocessed events.

+### Args:
+- None.

+### Returns:
+- `arg0`: Number of pending events for this process.
+- All other return values should be ignored.

+### Notes:
+- Not sure why I implemented this, not much you can do with it.